Skip to content

 Impact of Geothermal on Grid Planning

-Jens Ponikau, CGD, NY-GEO President and Co-FOunder Buffalo Geothermal recently presented to NYSEG/RGE on the Impact of Geothermal on Grid Planning.
+Jens Ponikau, CGD, NY-GEO President and Co-Founder Buffalo Geothermal recently presented to NYSEG/RGE.

-This program was instrumental in geothermal being included in the global assumptions suggested by Charels River Assc.
+This program and data were instrumental in geothermal being included in the global assumptions suggested by Charels River Assc.
 (CRA) for NYSEG/RGE.

 Geothermal and Grid Planning 1-29-2024 to review Jens presentation deck